tbrowder/Mi6-Helper/README.md

   * Using three separate OS tests in `.github/workflows` and shows results of each in the `README.md` file

-  * A special /sbin/update-meta script to be used by `mi6` as a run-before-build process to ensure the META6.json's 'resources' list matches the files in the </resources> directory

-  * Routines to enable showing and downloading files in the /resources directory

-  * A new `lint` mode to check existing module repos for possible issues including ensuring the META6.json file reflects the file names in the /resources directory
+  * A new `lint` mode to check existing module repos for possible issues including ensuring the META6.json file reflects the file names in the /resources directory and the dependencies match the modules' entries in 'lib' entries.

 See published module `Foo::Bar` for an example of a module created by `mi6-helper`.